 In this example, I did not count on hanging extra tanks on the fighter aircraft.
 Those would have significantly reduced the number of defensive and offensive weapons hanging on the wing beams.
 As you will learn, one tanker can only refuel one fighter jet at a time of approximatly about 2-4 minutes.
 2 minutes minimum.
 Two fighters need to work together as one unit.
 Two fighters are refueling in the air approximatly ten to twenty percent of their combined flight time, using only one tanker and tanking the two fighters only once per aircraft in a mission, and it has to be initiated within the first 360-430 miles of flight.

-It is true that one doubles the range if one air-refuel the F-35C twice per mission, but not more than doubles the range.
-If one calculates the numbers correctly, one will come to the conclusion that the range of a Carrier Air Wing increases by about 3/4 if this Air Wing is air-refueled only once during one and the same mission.
+If one calculates the numbers correctly, one will come to the conclusion that the range of a Carrier Air Wing increases by at the most 3/4 if this Air Wing is air-refueled only once during one and the same mission.

 If the Air Wing is air-refueled twice during a single mission, the range is still limited by the combat radius the aircraft has.
-500 miles + 500 miles which become a 1 000 miles is in any case the maximum range.
+500 miles + 500 miles which become a 1,000 miles (1,600 km) is in any case the maximum range.

-But how optimal is it to base four MQ-25 Stingray on a lone Carrier group?
-The Carrier group would have to adjust their distance to the goal after any caprice of the Stingray mechanic, so these Stingrays must be kept in top condition so that the aircraft carrier group is not constantly forced to maneuver into a new position in a jerky way.
+But how optimal is it to base three or four MQ-25 Stingray on a lone Carrier group?
+The Carrier group would have to adjust their distance to the goal after any caprice of the Stingray mechanics, so these Stingrays must be kept in top condition so that the aircraft carrier group is not constantly forced to maneuver into a new position in a jerky way.